jtreminio/jtreminio.github.io/_posts/2022-01-31-openapi-tutorial-part-i-are-you-looking-for-swagger.md

 ### Choosing an API to Implement

-For this tutorial series we will implement the
-[Pet Store API](https://petstore.swagger.io/#/) from the ground up.
+For this tutorial series we will create an API similar (but different) to the [Pet Store API](https://petstore.swagger.io/#/) from the ground up.
 Doing so will help make it clear how all the separate pieces fit together to create the final product.
 I will try to make the process mimic how a company with an